Common Factors: Client Expectations

 Statements And Questions You Can Try Out

-• Expectations can be managed through:
+• Expectations can be managed through outlining your role as the therapist such as

 • Providing thorough education on symptoms